 How to Apply For A South African Smart ID Card Online

-The South African Department of Home Affairs has introduced a process to take the frustrating queuing and waiting out of acquiring an ID card.
-The new approach can be completed online and only requires a short visit to a bank instead of queueing for hours at a Home Affairs office.
+The South African Department of Home Affairs has introduced a process to eliminate frustrating queuing and waiting when acquiring an ID card.
+The new approach can be completed online and only requires a short visit to a bank instead of hours of waiting at a Home Affairs office.

-There are, however, some requirements for those wanting to apply.
+However, there are some requirements for those wanting to apply.
 You have to be older than 16 and a South African Citizen by birth.
 If you apply for the first time, you will have to present certain documents.
-These include your birth certificate, your parents’ IDs (or a death certificate for a deceased parent).
+These include your birth certificate and your parents’ IDs (or a death certificate for a deceased parent).

 Once you have the necessary documents, you should

-• visit the eHomeAffairs platform on the net and register.
+• register and visit the eHomeAffairs platform on the net.
 Fill in the required personal details and create a password.
 To do this, you may have to answer some security questions.

 • Once registered, you will receive a one-time pin to confirm your cell phone number, one to log in to your profile and complete your application form for a Smart ID card.